bakpakin/Fennel/CODE-OF-CONDUCT.md

 > Patt: "Hey, could you not use that word?
 What about 'ridiculous' instead?"

-> Alex: "oh sorry, sure." -> edits old message to say "it was really confusing!"
+> Alex: "oh sorry, sure. will be more careful in the future."

 #### The Admin Case